Returning

 Employment Card

-Disability employment cards were given to soldiers discharged medically unfit to direct them to the local committee they should apply to for aid upon their return.
+Disability employment cards were given to soldiers who had been discharged as medically unfit.
+The cards acted as a form of identification for ex-soldiers who went before a local committee to apply for aid upon their return.

 Employment Card.pdf (707.55 KB)